 A black hole (BH) is such a dense object that its gravity beneath its surface, popularly coined as the event horizon, turns strong enough to block electromagnetic waves to escape.
 However, energy released by nearby objects which are loosing their gravitational potential due to the fall towards the central gravitating core can be observed in different wavelengths.

 In 2019, Event Horizon Telescope measured a $6.5\pm 0.7$ billion solar masses at the center of Meisser 87.
-This giant was residing in approximately 40 billion kilometers.
-This object which creates significant shadow was nothing but a BH \cite{ medeiros2023image}.
-In 2020, a 20 microsecond resolution image of the blazar $3C279$ was explained \cite{gomez2020event} which was nothing but a giant black hole.
-Center of the Centaurus A was imaged in 2021.
+This giant was residing only in approximately 40 billion kilometers.
+This object creates significant shadow and is nothing but a BH \cite{ medeiros2023image}.
+In 2020, a 20 microsecond resolution image of the blazar $3C279$ was explained \cite{gomez2020event} which was nothing but a giant BH.
+Center of the Centaurus A was imaged in 2021 (Analysis of motion of objects are studied in the nearby region centering where we expect the presence of a massive BH).
 They are direct evidences of existences of BHs\cite{ janssen2021event}.

-Alongside different tensor approach to construct an appropriate gravity theory, inclusion of scalar field is found.
+Alongside different tensor approaches to construct an appropriate gravity theory, inclusion of scalar field is found.
 Fisher's study \cite{fisher1999scalar} of massless scalar field solution was the first one in this row.
-Incorporation of dilaton and axion fields to the Einstein's action is observed to get the effects of super gravity and string theory \cite{schwarz1987witten,beissen2024geometrothermodynamics,harms1992statistical}.
+Incorporation of dilaton and axion fields to the Einstein's action is observed to get the effects of supergravity and string theory \cite{schwarz1987witten,beissen2024geometrothermodynamics,harms1992statistical}.

-Anti-deSitter space (AdS) - Conformal Field Theory(CFT) correspondence opens the path to find an asymptotically AdS BH solutions in dilaton gravity \cite{witten1998anti,singh2024cosmic,hendi2010thermodynamics,davies1978thermodynamics, middelburgthermodynamics}.
-Various self interaction potential, dilaton potential, Cosmological Constant etc are found and related BHs' are tested for phase transitions and holographic thermal and thermodynamic phenomenon \cite{sheykhi2010thermodynamic, yasir2021thermodynamic,mustafa2022shadows,christodoulou1999instability}.
+Anti-deSitter (AdS) space - Conformal Field Theory correspondence opens the path to find an asymptotically AdS BH solution in dilaton gravity \cite{witten1998anti,singh2024cosmic,hendi2010thermodynamics,davies1978thermodynamics, middelburgthermodynamics}.
+Various self interaction potentials, dilaton potential, Cosmological Constant ($\Lambda$) etc are found and related BHs are tested for phase transitions and holographic thermal and thermodynamic phenomena \cite{sheykhi2010thermodynamic, yasir2021thermodynamic,mustafa2022shadows,christodoulou1999instability}.